Klipper3d/klipper/docs/Config_Reference.md

 #   set, "stealthChop" mode will be enabled if the stepper motor
 #   velocity is below this value.
 The default is 0, which disables
 #   "stealthChop" mode.
+#coolstep_threshold:
+#   The velocity (in mm/s) to set the TMC driver internal "CoolStep"
+#   threshold to.
+When set, the coolstep feature will be enabled if
+#   the stepper motor velocity is near or above this value.
+Important
+#   - if coolstep_threshold is set and "sensorless homing" is used,
+#   then one must ensure that the homing speed is above the coolstep
+#   threshold!
+The default is to not enable the coolstep feature.
 #driver_MSLUT0: 2863314260
 #driver_MSLUT1: 1251300522
 #driver_MSLUT2: 608774441